section-engineering-education/engineering-education/articles/multicollinearity/index.md

 #### Variance Inflation Factor

 To learn the severity of multicollinearity, there are a few tests that may be carried out.
 We focus on the use of the variance inflation factor (VIF).
 The variance inflation factor represents the quotient of model variance with many terms against model variance with a single term.
 It is the score of an independent variable representing the degree to which other independent variables explain the variable.

+In simpler terms, it is a measure of the levels of multicollinearity in a group of regression variables.
+The variance inflation factor not only pinpoints correlation between independent variables but the strength of the correlation.
 As such, it works out the magnitude of the correlation between independent variables.

 VIF has a range that signifies which denotes various levels of multicollinearity.
 A VIF value of 1 is non-collinear.
 We consider it to be negligible.
 VIF values ranging between 1 and 5 are moderate.
 They represent a medium level of collinearity.
 Values of more than 5 are highly collinear.
 We consider these to be extreme.
 It is advisable to keep the levels of multicollinearity moderate.
 The VIF scores for the independent variables should be lower than 5.
 However, it is worth noting that this figure may vary depending on publication or use case.
 Some use a value of 10 to denote extreme multicollinearity.